fsmi/rpcd/README.md

 In the same manner, layouts may still be defined with the old configuration syntax (omitting the display a layout is defined on).
 The default display will then be used for the layout.

+### Mapping windows to processes

+There is no inherently reliable way for an external process like `rpcd` to map X11 window IDs to the processes that spawned them.
+This is a known problem, for which [the `_NET_WM_PID` protocol](https://specifications.freedesktop.org/wm-spec/1.3/ar01s05.html) was created.
+For child processes (commands and automated windows) supporting this protocol (which is most), all features work as intended.
+For processes not supporting it, a "window filter" feature is intended to be implemented at a later stage.
+Sadly, some applications refuse to set any identifying information within the window properties.
+If a user command is running, `rpcd` may assign such a window to the last command started as a last-resort heuristic.
+The following features may be broken for such processes:

+* Loading a layout while the command is running may hide the window without terminating the command
+* Display automation may not run even though there is no window displayed, as the display is still considered busy until the command terminates

 ## Caveats

 * Special characters and spaces in layout/command names currently cause problems.
 This may be fixed